-But to measure the dew point, vessel need to have a dew point meter on board.
-Charterer will provide this meter but we need to make sure that arrangements are in place.
+But to measure the dew point, the vessel needs to have a dew point meter on board.
+The charterer will provide this meter but we need to make sure that arrangements are in place.

 8) Test the tank for vapor tightness

-This is one action which will take out much of your troubles during carriage of TDI to discharge port.
-And I must say even if vapor tightness was done few months back, it will be worth to do it again for TDI tanks.
+This is one action that will take out much of your troubles during carriage of TDI to discharge port.
+And I must say even if vapor tightness was done a few months back, it will be worth doing it again for TDI tanks.
 You need to make sure that tanks can hold the pressure.

 9) Make sure you have enough Nitrogen bottles

 If your tanks are absolutely vapor tight, you would hardly need any nitrogen to fill in the tank.
-But we need to be ready for any unforseen situations.
-Ideally 10 Nitrogen bottles for one tank are considered enough.
+But we need to be ready for any unforeseen situations.
+Ideally, 10 Nitrogen bottles for one tank are considered enough.
 But if your tanks are not vapor tight, any amount of nitrogen may not be enough.
-That is why I stress that vapor tightness of the tank is very important.
+That is why I stress that the vapor tightness of the tank is very important.

 8) Train the crew

-Finally conduct a training session with the crew before arrival.
+Finally, conduct a training session with the crew before arrival.
 Conduct the training session with particular reference to TDI.
-At the end of the training session each crew must be able to answer at least following questions
+At the end of the training session, each crew must be able to answer at least the following questions

-- What action to take in case of small spill like during hose disconnection
+- What action to take in case of a small spill like during hose disconnection

-- What action to take in case of major spill like overflow
+- What action to take in case of a major spill like overflow

 - What action to take in case of fire